$0 Michigan Adoption Quick-Start Checklist

 The MDHHS-5643 Trap: The Most Dangerous Post-TPR Pitfall

-Form MDHHS-5643 is the Foster Parent Adoption Recommendation form.
-After TPR, the caseworker completes this form to document whether they support adoption of the child by the current foster family.
+Form MDHHS-5643 is the Adoptive Family Assessment.
+After TPR, the caseworker uses this assessment to document the information needed for adoption planning for the current foster family.

-• Request in writing to see the MDHHS-5643 recommendation
+• Request in writing to see the MDHHS-5643 assessment

 • Understand the reason for deferral